kesiev/rewtro/manual/getters.md

 # Execution order

 Getters are executed following a fixed order.
-This is the list of all getters and subgetters sorted by execution priority.
+This is the list of all getters and sub-getters sorted by execution priority.

   * Main getter
      * `emptyList`